Growth rates of permutation classes: categorization up to the uncountability threshold: Reconstruction

 Case (b) is trivial if $\lambda$ is empty because then we may remove any entry of $\rho$.
 Otherwise let $x$ denote any entry of $\rho$ except $b$.
 In $\pi-x$ there is still an entry of $\lambda_1$ above $b$, so $\pi-x$ is sum indecomposable. \end{proof}

 Given a set $X$ of permutations (always a set of sum indecomposable children in what follows) we define its set of \emph{max locations} by

-Suppose now that $\pi$ is sum indecomposable but $\pi-n$ is not and let $\pi(i)=n$.
+Suppose now that $\pi$ is sum indecomposable, $\pi-n$ is sum decomposable, and $\pi(i)=n$.
 It follows that $\pi$ has the form shown in Figure~\ref{fig-pi-minus-n-not-SI}, where $\alpha_1$ and $\alpha_2$ are nonempty, $\alpha_1$ is sum indecomposable, and there is an entry in $\alpha_1$ lying to the right of $n$.
 For all such permutations we have

 Note that this property is recognizable from $K(\pi)$.
 We now prove that we can also recognize from $K(\pi)$ whether $\pi-n$ is sum decomposable.

 \begin{proposition} Let $\pi$ be a sum indecomposable permutation of length at least $5$ that is not an increasing oscillation.
 It can be determined from $K(\pi)$ whether $\pi-n$ is sum decomposable. \end{proposition} \begin{proof} We make use of the following properties of $K(\pi)$ when $\pi$ is sum indecomposable but $\pi-n$ is sum decomposable, all of which follow readily from the form of such permutations depicted in Figure~\ref{fig-pi-minus-n-not-SI}: \begin{itemize} \item $\ml(K(\pi))\subseteq\{i-1,i\}$ for some $i$; \item $K(\pi)$ contains at most one permutation in which the greatest and second greatest entries form a monotone interval; \item $K(\pi)$ contains at most one permutation that has its greatest entry in its second-to-last index; and \item if $\ml(K(\pi))=\{1,2\}$ then $\pi(2)=n$ and thus $K(\pi)$ would contain at most one child beginning with its maximum entry. \end{itemize}